kruesemann/labyrinth/IDEAS.md

 ## Forms

 * player can switch forms
+    * via fixed switches with infinite uses for one form
-    * via fixed switches with infinite uses
+    * via fixed switches with infinite uses for an arbitrary form
     * via portable switches with finite uses

 * forms change the light particles